HY-FEN

 As requested by the Prefects of the Bouches-du-Rhône, Alpes-de-Haute-Provence and Gard departments of France, the National Commission for Public Debate (known as the CNDP in France) organised a comprehensive public debate on 11 December 2024 about the decarbonisation and reindustrialisation projects in the industrial zone of the Golfe de Fos, the Étang de Berre and their associated territories.
 The projects concerned include HY-FEN and HYnframed, led by NaTran.

-The content of this document is the sole responsibility of the author and does not necessarily reflect the opinion of the European Union or CINEA.
+The content of this publication is the sole responsibility of the author and does not necessarily reflect the opinion of the European Union or CINEA.